-• Previously backed up files
+Previously backed up files

-Find out where the most current full backup and all subsequent incremental backups are located.
-For example, suppose you perform a full backup on the 30th day of every month and an incremental backup every 10 days.
-If the system fails on May 25th, you need the full backup from April 30th, the incremental backups from May 10th and May 20th, and the damaged journal files from May 25th.
-After locating these files, DBMaker can restore the database to the state it was in before the failure on May 25th.
-Since all online backup information is stored in the backup history file, DBMaker will read it to get this information when restoring a database.
+Know where the most current full backup and the necessary subsequent differential and incremental backups are located.
+For example, suppose you perform a full backup on the 30th day of every month, a differential backup every 15th day and an incremental backup every 10th days.
+If your system is damaged on May 25th you will need the full backup from April 30th, the differential backups from May 15th, the incremental backups from May 20th and the damaged journal files from May 25th.
+After locating these, DBMaker can restore your database to the state it was in before the failure on May 25th.
+The valid backup sequence that is composed of a group of full backup files and a series of differential backup files and incremental backup files is essential for the restoration.
+The online backup sequence is identified by a backup history file named dmbackup.his and the offline backup sequence is identified by a backup file named offbackup.his, so the backup history file is especially important.
+DBMaker reads it to get this information when restoring a database.